Sheldon-Lloyd/Cyber.Beast/comic/max/readme.md

 Jax/Max: oh well at least you got her name

-Max/Jax: Yea but I wanted to hear her voice
+Max/Jax: Yea but I wanted to hear it from her

 They finish their prepartion and head into space